marielme/vibe_art/README.md

 ## How to Start the Project

 ### Option 1: Direct File Open (Easiest)
-Simply open `index.html` in your web browser.
+Simply open `index.html` in your web browser to see the art gallery menu, then select any experiment.

 ### Option 2: Local Server (Recommended for best performance)
 Using npx serve: